Femcare products: growing competition, huge innovation, plenty of room for growth

 Most importantly, a greater concern for gatherings and social contact led consumers all over the world to change the way they shop, pushing them to look for alternatives that integrate offline and online channels into a single unified customer experience.
 This model of distribution, sales and engaging with customers is called omnichannel.

 Accelerated by the pandemic, the bricks-and-clicks retail strategy is quickly becoming a standard in the feminine hygiene products market.
 Established and newer brands are opening new touchpoints every day, interacting with consumers on multiple platforms, be they e-commerce, social media or in person through clicks-and-mortar shops.

 Most new products take off online via direct-to-consumer advertising and only then land in stores and supermarket aisles.
 It has become apparent, in fact, that despite the flashy boom of e-commerce, a solid amount of buyers still shop offline.
 For this very reason, startups and new venues in the space are looking for an entry in the much-desired supermarket shelf.

-This phenomenon is also linked with the rise of Private Labels in the Disposable Hygiene industry.
+This phenomenon is also linked with the rise of Private Label companies in the Disposable Hygiene industry.
 Indeed, Private Labels in the feminine hygiene products market have now morphed into social media-savvy direct-to-consumer brands, focused on storytelling, positioning and continuous technological innovation.
 Thanks to their seamless connection with the customer, Private Labels can now exploit a wealth of data on how people find them and what they buy.